 Sing for Simon Charity concert Raises €1600 The third annual SING FOR SIMON concert took place on Sunday 19th November with a packed hall for the night.
 St Agnes Parents String Orchestra teamed up with SOUNDS Ensemble conducted by Eimear O'Grady and Terry Clancy.
 An amazing amount of €1600 plus was raised for DUBLIN SIMON COMMUNITY.
 Thanks to every one for all their generosity.

-Scoil Úna Naofa Orchestra and St. Agnes’ Parents join forces for this years Christmas spectacular concert, with all your favourite seasonal numbers. .
+Scoil Úna Naofa Orchestra and St. Agnes’ Parents joined forces for this years Christmas spectacular concert, with all your favourite seasonal numbers.
 Thursday 7th December 2017

 President Higgins congratulates Sr Bernadette Sweeney on her Golden Jubilee